-Lennar found that the water damage and leaking in the garage is caused by improperly installed flashing during construction of my new home.
+Lennar found that the water damage and leaking in the garage is caused by improperly installed flashing during construction of my new home located at 6111 Yeats Manor Drive in Tampa, FL.
 They went silent months ago and never made the repair.

 There are several issues within the garage area.
 One of them is a leak and water damage along two of four walls.
 Lennar has determined that the water intrusion issue is caused by improperly installed roof flashing during the construction of my home in 2013.
 The water damage has also caused extensive damage to the adjoining wall, including making the floor tilt/cave.